Grosvenor ParkVicky Andrews

 Grosvenor Park has always played a big part in the life of Cestrians and today is no different, with a wide variety of activities and events for all seasons.
 The Activity Zone is a community building that offers creative classes like poetry, arts and crafts and songwriting.
 There’s also a play area and a miniature railway if the kids need to let off some steam.
 Truth be told, it’s loved by grown-ups too.

 The biggest attraction is always the very popular and award-winning Open Air Theatre, which takes over the park in July and August.
 Produced by Chester’s Storyhouse, it’s widely regarded as one of the best open air theatres in the country.
-In 2020, artistic director Alex Clifton directed The Comedy of Errors which played for a three-week run.
-Previous performances include Twelfth Night, Henry V and Much Ado About Nothing.
+Previous performances include Twelfth Night, Henry V and Around The World in 80 Days.

 Watching live theatre under the stars with a picnic is really something special.
 It’s also the only full time professional open air theatre company outside of London.
-The 2021 programme has been confirmed and will feature Pride & Prejudice, Taming of the Shrew, and The Jungle Book.
-Priority booking is available for Storyhouse members; sign up here.
+Scroll down for our latest picks of what’s on, or head to our dedicated Open Air Theatre guide.